Frequently asked questions

 Where are your clinics located?

-At the moment you can see our psychologists in both Essendon and Drysdale locations, or via telehealth from anywhere.
+At the moment you can see our psychologists in Victoria (Essendon and Drysdale locations), New South Wales (St Leonards), or via telehealth from anywhere in Australia.

 Do you have evening and weekend appointments?